-One of the first things to know when pleading guilty or no contest, is that you're effectively giving up your right to appeal the sentence, absent an egregious error by your attorney or the court.
-The United States Supreme Court has consistently held that a defendant can elect to waive many important constitutional and statutory rights during the plea bargaining process including the right to appeal the sentence later.
+When entering a guilty or no contest plea, you effectively give up your right to appeal the sentence, absent an egregious error by your attorney or the trial judge.
+The U.S. Supreme Court has consistently held that a defendant can elect to waive many important constitutional rights and statutory rights during the plea bargaining process, including the right to appeal the sentence later.

-Basically courts want to safeguard against a "buyer's remorse" situation where the defendant knowingly and voluntarily enters into a plea deal, but later decides that they want to gamble and go to trial instead.
-Absent any other facts or circumstances, a defendant won't be able to appeal the sentence or withdraw a plea simply because they changed their mind later.
+Courts want to safeguard against a "buyer's remorse" situation, in which the defendant knowingly and voluntarily enters into a plea deal but later decides they want to gamble and go to trial instead.
+Absent any other facts or circumstances, a defendant won't be able to appeal the sentence or withdraw a plea simply because they change their mind later.